vchoudhari45/codingcargo/src/main/java/com/vc/docs/md/hard/valid-number.md

 <blockquote>
 <p>
 O(N) <br />
-Where N is total number of elements in an input array.
+Where N is total number of elements in an input string
 </p>
 </blockquote>